 Serge Schoemaker (born 1975 in Amsterdam) studied architecture at the Delft University of Technology in the Netherlands and the Federal Institute of Technology in Zurich, Switzerland.
 In 2001 his graduation project was awarded the Archiprix International, the international award for the best graduation projects in architecture, urban design and landscape architecture.

 After completion of the museum, he established Serge Schoemaker Architects in Amsterdam in 2008.
-Besides running his own practice, Serge Schoemaker is a visiting lecturer at the Delft University of Technology, the Rotterdam Academy of Architecture and the Academy of Architecture, Amsterdam.
+Besides running his own practice, Schoemaker is a visiting lecturer at the Delft University of Technology, the Rotterdam Academy of Architecture and the Academy of Architecture in Amsterdam.